AChinGh/ITIL--v4-Service-Desk-Design/02-Service-Request-Catalogue/service-request-catalogue.md

 ### 3. Definition of a Service Request

-A service request is a formal request from a user for something that is part of normal IT service delivery - not an incident
+A service request is a request from a user or authorized user for something that is part of normal service delivery — not an incident.

 Examples include:
 - Password resets